Skip to content

 Neck Lift Risks & Considerations

-• Hematoma
+• Hematoma (blood collection)

-• Marginal mandibular nerve injury
+• Marginal mandibular nerve irritation causing temporary lower-lip weakness

-• Skin redundancy or step-off
+• Residual loose skin or contour step-off

 • Asymmetry